The Best Boutique Hotels in Las Vegas, Nevada

 The El Cortez is the longest continuously running casino in Las Vegas.
 However, one newer twist on this classic property is the El Cortez Cabana Suites, a boutique hotel located just across the street.
 This 64-room property offers bright-green rooms with black-and-white decor, giving them a retro feel.
 Thanks to its location, a stay here means you’ll have easy access to the bars and restaurants on nearby Fremont Street.

-Oozing with vintage charm, the freshly remodeled Downtowner is a boutique hotel in the heart of the buzzy Fremont East District.
-It has 88 rooms plus unique amenities such as a six-hole putting course, colorful murals, a firepit and a chic lobby bar.
+Oozing with vintage charm, the remodeled Downtowner is a boutique hotel in the heart of the buzzy Fremont East District.
+It has 88 rooms plus unique amenities, such as a six-hole putting course, colorful murals, a firepit and a chic lobby bar.
 You’ll be able to walk to popular neighborhood haunts such as the Downtown Container Park, the Fremont Street Experience and a slew of award-winning restaurants.
-While here, take a walking tour of the area’s street art, catch a show at the Bunkhouse Saloon, grab a bite to eat at Le Thai or go on a bar crawl before heading back to the Downtowner to crash.
+While here, take a walking tour of the area’s street art, catch a show at the Bunkhouse Saloon, grab a bite to eat at Le Thai, or go on a bar crawl before heading back to the Downtowner to crash.

-Stay near Las Vegas’s up-and-coming Arts District by booking a room at the Thunderbird Hotel.
+Stay near the up-and-coming Arts District in Las Vegas by booking a room at the Thunderbird Hotel.
 This under-the-radar boutique lodging option features rooms with a vintage flair, a swimming pool and a locally loved lounge that does its happy hour a little differently by offering different drinks with prices that vary depending on the time.
 Wedged between the Strip and Fremont Street, the Thunderbird allows guests to browse through galleries, go thrift shopping and check out some of the coolest bars and restaurants in the city, all within moments of the hotel.